Ardor (ARDR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ardor Historical Price

-According to the latest data gathered on Ardor live price page, the current price of Ardor is 0.112513USD.
-The circulating supply of Ardor(ARDR) is 998.47M ARDR , giving it a market capitalization of $112.35M.
+According to the latest data gathered on Ardor live price page, the current price of Ardor is 0.099268USD.
+The circulating supply of Ardor(ARDR) is 998.47M ARDR , giving it a market capitalization of $98.94M.

 The Ardor Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ARDR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.